-Preliminary, subject to change.

-Excludes interest accreted on outstanding capital appreciation bonds.

-Source: Alvarado ISD.
+(1) Excludes interest accreted on outstanding capital appreciation bonds.
+(2) Source: Alvarado ISD.
 Unaudited figure.

-Source: PUBLIC SCHOOL FINANCE SYSTEM" in the body of the Official Statement and "DEBT SERVICE REQUIREMENTS" in this appendix and see the "Audited Financial Report Fiscal Year Ended August 31, 2019" in Appendix D for more information relative to the District's outstanding obligations.

-Source: Municipal Advisory Council of Texas.
+(3) See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the body of the Official Statement and "DEBT SERVICE REQUIREMENTS" in this appendix and see the "Audited Financial Report Fiscal Year Ended August 31, 2019" in Appendix D for more information relative to the District's outstanding obligations.
+(4) Source: Municipal Advisory Council of Texas.

 (1) Source: Comptroller of Public Accounts - Property Tax Division.
 (2) Certified Values from the Central Appraisal District of Johnson County as of July 2020.
 (3) The passage of a Texas constitutional amendment on November 3, 2015 election increased the homestead exemption from \$15,000 to \$25,000.
 (4) Source: Alvarado ISD Audited Financial Statements.
 (5) Excludes penalties and interest.
 (6) The declines in the District's Maintenance & Operation Tax for the 2006/07 and 2007/08 fiscal years are a function of House Bill 1 adopted by the Texas Legislature in May 2006.
 See "STATE AND LOCAL FUNDING OF SCHOOL DISTRICTS IN TEXAS" and "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the body of the Official Statement.
-(7) The decline in the District's Maintenance & Operation Tax from the 2018/19 fiscal year to the 2019/20 fiscal year is a function of House Bill 3 adopted by the Texas Legislature in June 2019.
-See "STATE AND LOCAL FUNDING OF SCHOOL DISTRICTS IN TEXAS" and "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the body of the Official Statement.
-(8) Source: Alvarado ISD estimate.
+(7) Source: Alvarado ISD estimate.